demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

 ### tenable-sc-delete-user

 ***
-This command can be executed with both authentication types (admin or security manager).
 Delete a user by given user_id.
+This command can be executed with both roles (admin or security manager).

 #### Base Command